-Dissertation / Thesis
+Dissertation/Thesis

-Under the supervision of his/her mentor and of the Dissertation / Thesis Committee, the candidate shall prepare a thesis embodying the results of his/her investigative efforts in his/her selected major field or area of expertise.
-The candidate will submit a draft to the mentor and the members of the Committee at least six (6) weeks prior to the commencement date.
-The members of the committee will be allowed two (2) weeks after the receipt of the draft to propose in writing any changes, deletions, corrections and criticism to the draft.
-The Committee and the student will meet to discuss the recommendations.
-The candidate will then have ten (10) days to prepare the final draft of the thesis based on the changes, corrections, etc. submitted by each member of the Committee.
-The Committee will have two (2) weeks to reexamine the thesis and determine the acceptability of the thesis and the date of the thesis defense.
-Following your public defense, you have 10 days in which to make changes required by your committee.
-Your committee will have 2 weeks to reexamine the thesis and either approved it or disapproved.
+Under the supervision of his/her mentor and of the dissertation/thesis committee, the candidate shall prepare a thesis embodying the results of his/her investigative efforts in his/her selected major field or area of expertise.
+The candidate will submit a draft to the mentor and the members of the committee at least six (6) weeks prior to the commencement date.
+The members of the committee will be allowed two (2) weeks after the receipt of the draft to propose in writing any changes, deletions, corrections, and criticism to the draft.
+The committee and the student will meet to discuss the recommendations.
+The candidate will then have ten (10) days to prepare the final draft of the thesis based on the changes, corrections, etc. submitted by each member of the committee.
+The committee will have two (2) weeks to reexamine the thesis and determine the acceptability of the thesis and the date of the thesis defense.
+Following his/her public defense, the student will have 10 days to make changes required by his committee.
+The committee will have 2 weeks to reexamine the thesis and approve or disapprove It.

-The student must deliver the approved thesis in a CD-ROM or flash drive, according to the Thesis / Dissertation Manual, to complete the graduation requirements and receive his/hers diploma.
-The Graduate Programs in Biomedical Sciences Office will print and bind three (3) copies of the thesis (one for the student, one for the department and one for the library).
-Make sure that the Graduate School has your current contact information so you can be notified when the bound copies arrive at the Graduate School.
+The student must deliver the approved thesis electronically, according to the Thesis/Dissertation Manual, to complete the graduation requirements and receive his/her diploma.
+The Graduate Programs in Biomedical Sciences Office will print and bind three (3) copies of the thesis (one for the student, one for the department or mentor, and one for the library).
+Make sure that the graduate school has your current contact information so you can be notified when the bound copies arrive at the graduate school.